rpashev/Vue-books-project/README.md

 # vue-books-project
-An app that provides more structure to people who like reading books.
+An app that provides more structure to people who read books often.

 ## Functionality